Education Policy: Access & Equity in Public Charter School Transportation

 Check out our full resource on Access & Equity in Authorizing: Transportation.

-Charter school transportation law and how it is implemented can be impacted by a variety of contextual factors, including but not limited to:
+Charter school transportation education policies and how they are implemented can be impacted by a variety of contextual factors, including but not limited to:

 - The educational program offered by a school.

 - The location of a school and whether students can safely walk there.